Wild Bootstrap for Instrumental Variables Regressions with Weak and Few Clusters: Asymptotic Results for the Wald Tests with CRVE

 where $\phi^{cr}_n = 1 \{ T_{CR,n} > \hat{c}_{CR,n}(1-\alpha)\}$ and $\phi_n = 1 \{ T_{n} > \hat{c}_{n}(1-\alpha) \}$. \end{theorem}

-Two remarks are in order.
-First, different from Theorem \ref{theo: boot-t-power}, the power result in Theorem \ref{theo: boot-stud-t-power} does not require the homogeneity condition on the sign of first-stage coefficients for the strong IV clusters (i.e., it only requires $\min_{j \in J_s} |a_j|>0$).
-Therefore, the bootstrap Wald test studentized by CCE has an advantage over its unstudentized counterpart, given that the homogeneous sign condition may not hold in some empirical studies (e.g., Figure \ref{fig:first_stage}).
-To establish the power without the sign condition, we rely on arguments very different from those in \cite{Canay-Santos-Shaikh(2020)}.
+\begin{rem} Different from Theorem \ref{theo: boot-t-power}, the power result in Theorem \ref{theo: boot-stud-t-power} does not require the homogeneity condition on the sign of first-stage coefficients for the strong IV clusters (i.e., it only requires $\min_{j \in \mathcal J_s} |a_j|>0$).
+Therefore, the bootstrap Wald test studentized by CRVE has an advantage over its unstudentized counterpart, given that the homogeneous sign condition may not hold in some empirical studies (e.g., Figure \ref{fig:first_stage}).
+To study the local power without the sign condition, we rely on arguments very different from those in \cite{Canay-Santos-Shaikh(2020)}.